-Two Routes To Crabtree Falls
+Two Routes to Crabtree Falls

 From the parking lot, head towards the campground via the trail from the back of the parking lot.
-This will take you past the really run down amphitheater.
+This will take you past the run down amphitheater.
 The trail branches when it gets to the campground.

-The Loop Trail (2.5 miles) uses Route A to go down, then returns to the parking area via Route B. This is the trail we recommend taking.
+The Loop Trail (2.5 miles) uses Route A to go down, then returns to the parking area via Route B. This is the route we recommend.
 It’s a quick reward down to the waterfall, with a more gradual return.
 Plus, Route B is far quieter, with really gorgeous scenery.

-Hiking The Route A Down To Crabtree Falls
+Hiking Down Route A to Crabtree Falls

-Three large switchbacks wind the trail quickly down towards the waterfall.
-Other than the steepness of the trail, the other challenge is the slippery and rocky terrain.
+In addition to the steepness of the trail, the other challenge is the slippery and rocky terrain.
 Several spots require making your way over tiny streams flowing over slick rocks.

 Honestly, we spent most of the time watching our feet, it was hard to notice any of the incredible scenery.

-Photos At Crabtree Falls
+Getting Photos At Crabtree Falls

-Long Trail Back From Crabtree Falls
+Route B - The Long Trail Back from Crabtree Falls

 To our surprise, we were quickly met by another set of steep and narrow switchbacks.
 Not nearly as bad as the shorter trail side, but definitely a breath taker.